pzeidman/BayespRF/README.md

 | spm_prf_get_ppd | Gets the prior and posterior predictive density for a pRF model |
 | spm_prf_review | Reviews the results of pRF estimation |

 A pRF model is defined by a response function - for example, a Gaussian response or Difference of Gaussians (DoG) response. pRF models are provided in the **toolbox/response_functions** folder.
-The name of the function to use should be provided when specifying the pRF (in **spm_prf_analyse**.
-The functions included with the toolbox are:
+The name of the function to use should be provided when specifying the pRF in **spm_prf_analyse**.
+The response functions included with the toolbox are:

 | Function | Description | Input coordinates |
 | -------  | ----------- | ----------------- |